 © Global Microbiome Conservancy / Photo by M. Groussin

-For our very first sampling trip early 2017, we collaborated closely with scientists from Chief Dull Knife College, Montana, to recruit participants from the Northern Cheyenne Reservation.
+During our first sampling trip in early 2017, we collaborated with scientists from Chief Dull Knife College to engage Northern Cheyenne participants in Montana.